kcp-dev/enhancements/keps/core/0005-apiexport-identity-rotation.md

 for the full shape): one-shot rotation request living next to the APIExport, with `spec.{export, newIdentity.secretRef, aliasRetirement}` and `status.{phase, oldIdentityHash, newIdentityHash, migratedBindings, totalBindings}`.
-Admission on it enforces the invariants: one active rotation per export, and rejection while any binding of the export is mid-migration (KEP 0004).
+Admission on it enforces the invariants: one active rotation per export, rejection while any binding of the export is mid-migration (KEP 0004), a minimum interval between completed rotations of the same export, and — the trust-boundary control (see Authorization) — a SubjectAccessReview for the requesting user against a dedicated `rotate` verb in the **root** workspace, so that `create` is *not* implied by APIExport ownership and cannot be self-authorized by a provider-workspace cluster-admin.
+The bootstrap policy grants that root-level verb only to platform administrators; platforms may delegate it to trusted providers via RBAC.

 APIExport: